 Note that you use an ahost or a cname record when creating or changing a DNS entry on a domain name.
-The root record will always be a numerical ahost address, but the other records could be ahost or cname addresses.
-Either could be used for most addresses added or adjusted on a domain's DNS.
+The root record will always be an ahost record, but the other records could be ahost or cname addresses.
+Using either an ahost or a cname in most cases is a matter of preference.

-Pointing addresses on DNS is not the same as redirecting or forwarding
+Directing addresses on DNS is NOT the same as redirecting or forwarding

-DNS managment and changes need to happen on the service that the domain name was registered with
+DNS management and changes need to happen on the service that the domain name was registered with

 Do not change the nameserver values for your domain name